 The Elders’ Primary Responsibilities

-1. Doctrine: Ensuring that the doctrine of the church is biblical; all doctrinal issues in the church will be settled by the Board of Elders;
+1. Doctrine: Ensuring that the doctrine of the church is biblical; all doctrinal issues in the church will be settled by the Elders;

 2. Direction: Ensuring that the direction of the church is consistent with Hope Chapel statement of purpose and the four pillars;